Jerry Sandusky: Imprisonment and post-trial motions

 On October 18, 2012, Sandusky's lawyers moved for a new trial in Centre County Court in Pennsylvania.
 They argued that they did not have enough time to prepare for their client's case.

 On October 23, 2012, Sandusky was transferred to Camp Hill state prison in Cumberland County, Pennsylvania, for pre-imprisonment evaluation.
 He was then moved to Greene state prison in Franklin Township, where most of the state's life and capital inmates are housed, on October 31, 2012, to serve his sentence.
 He was housed in protective custody.

 On January 30, 2013, Pennsylvania Judge John Cleland denied Sandusky's motion for a new trial.

 Sandusky was transferred to SCI Somerset, a medium-security prison outside Somerset, Pennsylvania, in March 2017.
 As of May 2017, he was serving his sentence at SCI Laurel Highlands, a minimum security facility near Pittsburgh that primarily serves ill or elderly inmates.

 In March 2023, PennLive.com reported that Sandusky's attorneys had again moved for a new trial.
 They argued that "newly-discovered evidence of State College attorney Andrew Shubin’s work with two separate civil clients gives new weight to defense claims that lawyers, counselors and police were actively coaching people into making allegations" against Sandusky.
 The motion was denied.

+On September 26, 2025, Sandusky filed his third Petition for Post Conviction Collateral Relief in both criminal cases against him (CP-14-CR-0002421-2011 and CP-14-CR-0002422-2011).
+Both petitions were dismissed on March 5, 2026, by the Hon.
+Maureen A. Skerda, Judge of the 37th Judicial District and its 26th President Judge.